Corned Beef and Potato Pie

 Corned beef pie on plate ready to be cooked

 You can brush the top with beaten egg or some milk to glaze the pie.
-Pop into the oven and cook for 25-30 minutes.
+Bake for 25 to 30 minutes until the pastry is crisp and golden brown.

 Corned beef and potato pie on a plate with a slice cut from it on a another plate.